International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 #### Roles from legal defintions

 Such roles originate from regulations, like GDPR or DGA:
-* Data Holder or Data Rights Holders are natural or legal persons, holding rights on the data.
+* Data Rights Holders are natural or legal persons, holding rights on the data.
 * Data Recipients are legal or natural persons that act as data consumers and data users.
 * Data Users are natural or legal persons, which use the data under the given policies and regulations.
 * Data Subjects are defined in GDPR.